The Undergraduate Program

 Conrad Prebys Music Center 195

-Undergraduate students should contact advising through the Virtual Advising Center (VAC).
+UC San Diego undergraduate students should contact advising through the Virtual Advising Center (VAC).
 No academic advising is conducted through email for current students.

 General Department Office Hours